 Unlike “America, the Almoner of the World,” which placed a dominant United States at the epicenter of the “work of a great international benevolence,” the photograph of “Little Taji and the Blind Man” affirmed the active and prominent role of Indian Christians in assuaging the spiritual and physical suffering plaguing their people.
 These two images, which appeared just months apart in their respective publications, illustrate the differences between the Christian Herald’s vision of American humanitarianism and the form of evangelical relief work favored by missionaries like Marcus and Jennie Fuller.
 “Christian America,” Klopsch and Talmage confidently proclaimed, was “the hope of the nations of the whole earth.”
 The extension of the United States’ imperial power, they concluded, would help further the reach of its “magnificent generosity” to “the afflicted and suffering throughout the world.”
-While the Fullers and their missionary associates never disavowed the benefits of American charity, they harbored doubts about the country’s status as an unequivocally Christian nation and worried that its expanding colonial empire threatened the values of self-reliance, independence and spiritual equality that they believed were essential to the establishment of an authentic, universal community of faith.
+While the Fullers and their missionary associates never disavowed the benefits of American charity, they harbored doubts about the country’s status as an unequivocally Christian nation and worried that its expanding colonial empire threatened the values of self-reliance, independence, and spiritual equality that they believed were essential to the establishment of an authentic, universal community of faith.

-Conclusion: the Lure and Legacy of Pictorial Humanitarianism
+Conclusion: The Lure and Legacy of Pictorial Humanitarianism

 During the 1890s and the early years of the twentieth century, the illustrations and photographs printed in evangelical periodicals introduced Americans to the “sore plight” of distant others whose distress was “beyond description.”
 These images offered “glimpses of suffering” that would, their purveyors hoped, “enlist the Christian sympathy, and the response of readers” on behalf of their fellow beings on the other side of the globe.
-“Let the pages of religious journalism spread out the stories of all such woes, and collect relief, and disburse alms all around our suffering world … until there is no more hunger to be fed, and no more ignorance to be educated, and no more nakedness to be clothed, and no more suffering to assuage,” the editors of the Christian Herald exhorted.
+“Let the pages of religious journalism spread out the stories of all such woes, and collect relief, and disburse alms all around our suffering world . . . until there is no more hunger to be fed, and no more ignorance to be educated, and no more nakedness to be clothed, and no more suffering to assuage,” the editors of the Christian Herald exhorted.
 According to unabashed almoners like Klopsch and Talmage, “dreadful, shocking” pictures of people “in constant agony” played a vital role in the developing enterprise of American humanitarianism.

 Others were uneasy about humanitarian campaigns that relied so heavily on harrowing depictions of horrible affliction.
 Authors like Julian Hawthorne worried that images had become “incredible” within the increasingly sensationalistic context of yellow journalism.
 He and other cultural critics, including missionaries such as Marcus Fuller, also suggested that graphic portrayals of gruesome sights might arouse viewers’ appetites for spectacles of suffering – a prospect they found morally and spiritually troubling.
 As the United States enlarged its territorial empire through acquisition of the Philippines and other island “possessions,” some evangelicals sensed that disseminating images of “living skeletons” reinforced the racial hierarchies and social dependencies they ultimately hoped to subvert.